ublitzjs/preprocess/src/my_thoughts.md

         if status < 0: do same as in .cache if status 0 (.compile is not meant for this case.
 Don't create a background for it):
             1. busyLevel++
+            release accessor
             2. create a task struct forOptimization on the heap with cache pointer, save boolean, output as std::string (even empty), and "invalid_file_size" (look below)
             NOTICE!!!
 I don't get file's size, but initialize it with "invalid_file_size".
 When time comes to processing, it will mean that cache container has full size and It was initialized in libuv.
             3. find or create a vector in concurrent unordered map for that cache.
-            4. push this task to vector and exit. if 0 < status (that's still ok if status 1, but IT IS NOT MEANT TO BE USED LIKE THAT): if status 3 && output is not string - call callback and quit (still have to write to output)
+            4. push this task to vector and exit. if 0 < status (that's still ok if status 1, but IT IS NOT MEANT TO BE USED LIKE THAT): if status 3 && output is not string - release accessor, call callback and quit (still have to write to output)
             1. busyLevel++
+            release accessor
             2. same as step 2 above, but init with normal size
             3. queue processing task

-// this part below still needs to be edited.
-That's my old thought
-  - if I call either addon.streamToJS or addon.streamToFS
-      1) try to get cache from global. if could not - get file descriptor, get file size.
-      1) get file descriptor
-      2) get file size
-      create task container, emplace state of current template inside with acquired data.
+.streamToFS (and almost same in streamToJS). first param - object, second - templates filenames and their state, third - output, fourth - callback in first param get number "id".
+Use id in second param to get template info (tuple) use first index in tuple to get filename of template lock global caches map and try to get cache
+    if exists:
+        if status < 0 : do same as in .cache if status 0:
+            1. busyLevel++
+            2. release accessor
+            3. create a task struct forFS with all data from params and invalid_file_data to the state of processing
+            4. repeat steps 3,4 from .compile and status 0
+        if status > 0;
+            busyLevel++
+            release accessor
+            same as step 3 above but init with normal size. (probably write that in constructor of forFS) queue processing task

+### Processing functions
+one for .compile: